 But I need not go on, because Carl Sagan probably said it best, as always:

 “Science is not only compatible with spirituality; it is a profound source of spirituality.
 When we recognize our place in an immensity of light‐years and in the passage of ages, when we grasp the intricacy, beauty, and subtlety of life, then that soaring feeling, that sense of elation and humility combined, is surely spiritual.
 So are our emotions in the presence of great art or music or literature, or acts of exemplary selfless courage such as those of Mohandas Gandhi or Martin Luther King, Jr. The notion that science and spirituality are somehow mutually exclusive does a disservice to both.”

 About Signe Cane

 Editor & Art curator of Wonder.
-Signe is a freelance science writer.
-She has written for The Scientist, Australasian Science, Australian Life Scientist and New Philosopher, and is available for commissions.
+Signe is a freelance science writer with work published in The Scientist, Australian Geographic, Australasian Science, and Australian Life Scientist amongst others.
 Signe has an MSc in cognitive science, and loves to explore wonders of the natural world both in writing and visually.
-All views expressed are her own and not those of her employer.
+And she has to say here that all views expressed are her own and not those of her employer.